-In the first year all our students study the same fundamental topics in biology, such as plant biology, microbiology and ecology.
+In the first year all our students study the same fundamental topics, such as plant biology, microbiology and ecology.

-In later Stages, you will study specialist topics such as:
+In later Stages, you will have a choice of specialist topics, many of which are linked to our research expertise, such as:

 The first year is shared with other degrees in the School, providing all students with a thorough foundation in the essentials of the subject, and allowing for easy transfer before the second year should your interests change.

 This shared first year provides you with a thorough knowledge of the fundamentals of biology, through topics such as the diversity of form and function in animals, plants and micro-organisms.

 All of our Biology and Zoology degrees are designed to ensure that you gain practical experience.
 You have the opportunity to take part in a number of field courses including: